eudoxia0/docparser/README.md

 [![Build Status](https://travis-ci.org/eudoxia0/docparser.svg?branch=master)](https://travis-ci.org/eudoxia0/docparser)

 Extract documentation from Common Lisp systems.
+Used in the [Codex][codex] documentation generator.

 # Overview

+Documentation generators generally implement their own (ad hoc, informally-specified, etc.) version of docstring extraction, and as a result, every documentation generator extracts a different subset of documentation.

-docparser is a library for extracting documentation from Common Lisp systems in a structured manner.
+docparser isn't yet another documentation generator: it is a library for extracting documentation from Common Lisp systems in a structured manner so you can build a documentation generator on top of it.
 It takes a system name and returns a set of objects representing packages, variables, functions, classes, etc. and their docstrings.
-It is used in the [Codex][codex] documentation generator.

-It's not yet another documentation generator.
-Rather, it simply provides the documentation extraction layer on top of which you can build a documentation generator.

-Documentation generators generally implement their own (ad hoc, informally-specified, etc.) version of docstring extraction. docparser is meant to extract as much information from a system as possible, and let documentation generators choose what to keep and discard.
-This minimizes duplication of effort and separates documentation extraction from generation.
+It is designed to extract as much information from systems as possible, and let documentation generators choose what to keep and discard.
+This minimizes duplication of effort and separates docstring extraction from generation.

 docparser has classes to represent every documentable Common Lisp construct: